 The Canyon Coaster is the main attraction at the park.
 This one-mile-long track is gravity-propelled and allows you to control your speed as you zip through the trees along twists and turns.

-You must be 54 inches tall to ride by yourself, but kids as young as 3 years old can even ride with an adult.
+You must be 54 inches tall to ride by yourself, but kids as young as 3 years old can ride with an adult.
 Our whole family loved it!

 The Adventure Park is open year-round, so don’t miss the chance to experience this fun ride against the backdrop of snow-capped mountains during the winter months.